Near Dover in Kent, England, United Kingdom

 Location.
 51° 7.868′ N, 1° 19.558′ E. Marker is near Dover, England, in Kent.
 Marker can be reached from Upper Road near Dover Castle.
+Marker is in a wooded area less than 0.1 mile northeast of Dover Castle and is accessible via a path through the woods from Upper Road.
 Touch for map.
-Marker is in a wooded area less than 0.1 mile northeast of Dover Castle and is accessible via a path through the woods from Upper Road.
-Marker is in this post office area: Dover, England CT16 1, United Kingdom.
+Marker is in this post office area: Dover, England CT16 1HP, United Kingdom.
+Touch for directions.

 Also see . . .
 A video of an original Blériot XI in flight.
 Just 5½ years after the historic first flight of the Wright brothers, French inventor Louis Blériot flew his monoplane from near Calais, France, across the English Channel to Dover, England.
 The 22-mile crossing took 37 minutes.
 An original Blériot XI is maintained in flying condition at the Old Rhinebeck Aerodrome in Rhinebeck, New York.
 (Submitted on October 29, 2009, by Roger W. Sinnott of Chelmsford, Massachusetts.)

 The monument was marked out originally by my grandfather, Frederick William Duckham.
 The aircraft had left discoloured grass in its present shape, and my mother told me he filled it in with concrete.